ruvents/ruwork-frujax/README.md

 Type: `null|<selector>`.
 Default: `null`.

 If `null`, the current element is used.
 This option allows to set an element which will provide data for the request.
-Currently only forms are supported.
+If source is a form, jQuery Form Plugin will be used.
+Otherwise all form controls within source will be serialized with [.serializeArray()](https://api.jquery.com/serializeArray/) and merged into data.

 ### target